 This book literally transformed my life.
 I adapted several of Courtney's plans and ideas.
 I especially loved her prayer walk through the house.
 Every morning I try to prayer walk my house.
 As I make my kids beds I pray for them.
 As I make our bed I pray for my husband's day, but I also pray for the Lord to show me how I can be a better help mate for him.
 As I walk down the stairs, I pray and thank God for my house.
 I thank him for my dirty dishes because we have food to eat.

 I thank Him for piles of laundry that means we have clothes to wear.
 I continue to walk through my house and thank Him for every little thing that I think of.
 I love the way it feels like I bring Him into my house and He showers it with peace and joy.
 I also took from her the idea of lighting a candle every day in the kitchen and praying for peace and love to surround your house and everyone who enters.
 I can really tell the difference when I take the time to show gratitude and pray for my home and family.
 It just makes the day align with God and His will.
 I recommend this book to all my friends.

 This book challenged me to see the entire picture.
 When I'm tempted to think the worst, I need to remember to ask God to help me see things through his eyes.
 God's spirit will always lead me to the truth.
 And with the truth fresh in my mind I'll be able to start translating things from a life-giving, truth-seeking perspective.

-How to Find Your Gratitude Attitude at Aminata Coote
+How to Find Your Gratitude Attitude by Aminata Coote

 Having a gratitude attitude is a choice.
 This book offers an invitation to change the way you look at your life in its current state.
 Instead of focusing on what you don't have, remind yourself to be grateful for the good things in your life.